wallarm/product-documentation/docs/4.6/fast/en/poc/ci-mode-concurrent-pipelines.md

 ##  Running the FAST Node in Recording Mode to Use in Concurrent CI/CD Workflows

->   #### Info:: Note on the examples
+!!! info "Note on the examples"
->
->   The examples below use only the essential set of environment variables, enough for a FAST node container to be up and operational.
+    The examples below use only the essential set of environment variables, enough for a FAST node container to be up and operational.
 This is for the sake of simplicity.

 Run the following command to run the first FAST node container in recording mode: